The modern neoliberal state nurtures the spread of COVID-19

 Italian doctors are starting to triage patients, based on, among other things, their age, to assure "the appropriate allocation of limited health resources," according to a document published by the Italian College of Anesthesia, Analgesia, Resuscitation and Intensive Care.

-So we ought not to feel too smug, or too confident, about the low number of cases in Alberta or the seeming hesitation of the Alberta and Canadian governments to take strong measures such as banning large public gatherings or temporarily closing schools and universities now, while they might have a chance of preventing our health care system from being overwhelmed.
+So we ought not to feel too smug, or too confident, about the low number of cases in Alberta or the seeming hesitation of the Alberta and Canadian governments to take strong measures such as banning large public gatherings or temporarily closing schools and universities now, while they might have a chance of preventing our health-care system from being overwhelmed.

 If China's aggressive interventions, widely criticized in the West at the time as authoritarian, had been brought in one week earlier, an analysis by British scientists indicates, 66 per cent fewer people would have been infected.